Dynamical formation of polarons in a Bose-Einstein condensate: A variational approach: VII. Results

 and taking into account only the first terms of the series, one obtains

 which resembles the Chevy ansatz~\cite{Li14} where only a single excitation on top of the unperturbed condensate is included.
-Eq.~(\ref{chevysum}) is accurate in the weakly interacting regime.
-Hence, perturbation theory and the variational approach again consistently agree in this regime.\\

-Finally we would like to stress that in the neighborhood of the unitarity regime and for very long time (essentially the polaron state at equilibrium), the variational approach might provide quantitatively results as in this regime the Bogoliubov approximation breaks down.
-However, for our current work the time scales are way far from equilibrium at unitarity and hence good qualitatively results in the short-time dynamics holds.
+Equation~(\ref{chevysum}) is accurate in the weakly interacting regime.
+Hence, perturbation theory and the variational approach again consistently agree in this regime.\\ Finally, we would like to stress that in the neighborhood of unitarity and for very long time (essentially the polaron state at equilibrium), the variational approach might provide quantitative results as in this regime the Bogoliubov approximation breaks down.
+However, for our current work, the time scales are very far from equilibrium at unitarity and hence good qualitative results in the short-time dynamics hold.